-Notes: The table reports local linear estimates of the regression coefficient $\tau{RD}$ in model (1) based on the bias-correction procedure described in Calonico et al. (2014).
-The dependent variables are (1) weekly earnings, (2) weekly hours, and (3) wage dispersion measured as the log wage gap between the 90th and 10th percentile of the earnings distribution within each group.
+Notes: The table reports local linear estimates of the regression coefficient τ{RD} in model (3) based on the bias-correction procedure described in Calonico et al. (2014).
+The dependent variables are (1) weekly earnings, (2) weekly hours, and (3) wage dispersion measured as the log wage gap between the 90th and 10th percentile of the earnings distribution within two groups of workers: panel A reports non-routine, cognitive workers; panel B reports management occupations.
 The optimal bandwidth is determined according to Calonico et al. (2014) and the data are aggregated to the optimal firm-size bin level.
-Robust standard errors based on Calonico et al. (2014) are reported in parentheses below each coefficient and significance levels are indicated by \ p < 0.1, \\ p < 0.05, and \\\ p < 0.01.
+Robust standard errors based on Calonico et al. (2014) are reported in parentheses below each coefficient and significance levels are indicated by p < 0.1, p < 0.05, and p < 0.01.